 While complying with all of the rules and regulations governing the filing for divorce are extremely important, it’s not what most people are concerned with.
 Most people are concerned about getting a fair split of their marital assets and debts, and if you have children, an acceptable custody arrangement.
 A divorce mediator can help here as well.
 Experienced divorce mediators have handled hundreds of divorces in their careers.
 That experience allows them to guide you as to how the court would divide assets or assign custody.
 As a result, they are better positioned to tell you if a proposed agreement is reasonable.
 A mediator will also help ensure that your spouse is properly disclosing all of their assets to you.
 If a spouse is hiding money, a deal that may seem fair on its face will not be truly fair.

-A divorce mediator can also help prevent your spouse from playing on your emotions in order to get you to agree to bad deal.
-First, proposed terms will be discussed with a neutral party familiar with the process.
+A divorce mediator can also help prevent your spouse from playing on your emotions in order to get you to agree to a bad deal.
+First, the proposed terms will be discussed with a neutral party familiar with the process.
 That insulates you from any emotional manipulation.
 Second, the mediator will help guide you should one term would affect another.
-For example, if your spouse offered not to pursue sole custody in exchange for you taking less assets in the divorce, the mediator could let you know that will not be enforceable.
+For example, if your spouse offered not to pursue sole custody in exchange for you taking fewer assets in the divorce, the mediator could let you know that it will not be enforceable.

 If you really don’t want or cannot afford to hire an attorney or mediator to manage your whole divorce process, you may be able to hire one for specific tasks.
 If you and your spouse have no assets to split or have been able to agree on how to split all of your assets, support payments and custody arrangement, you may be able to hire a lawyer or mediator in a limited capacity.
-In that case you should hire an attorney to review the agreements you have prepared to see if anything is missing.
+In that case, you should hire an attorney to review the agreements you have prepared to see if anything is missing.
 One common thing that people overlook is the tax implications of the divorce, but there may also be details specifically required by your area that you missed.

 Alternatively, you may want to hire a neutral mediator to draft a formal agreement that you and your spouse already reached.
 This is quite common and a good idea, as the mediator will be able to ensure there are no ambiguities in the language and the document properly represents what you are intending.